Showing posts sorted by relevance for query Corvette. Sort by date Show all posts

 1969 Corvette L88.

-The C2 Corvette had a short life of only five years and it would have been shorter still had not there been delays in the development of the C3.
+The C2 Corvette had a short life of only five years and it would have been shorter still had not there been delays in the development of the C3 which went on sale in late 1967.
 Dramatically styled, the C3 eventually debuted for the 1968 model year, the lines reminiscent of the Mako Shark II (1965) concept car and the coupé included the novelty of removable roof panels.
 Underneath the swoopy body, the C3 was essentially the same as the C2 except the old two-speed Powerglide was retired, the automatic option now whichever of the three-speed Turbo-Hydramatics suited the chosen engine.
 The C3 also saw one of the early appearances of fibre-optic cables, used to provide an internal display so drivers could check the functionally of external lights and for 1969, the 327 was stroked to 350 cubic inches (5.7 litres), one of the surprisingly large number of changes which can make the 1968 Corvette something of a challenge for restorers, there being so many parts unique to that model-year.
 Still available in 1968-1969 was the L88 and in the two seasons it was offered in the C3, eighty were sold.

 1969 Corvette ZL1 Roadster.